 To become a freight broker you need to understand the trucking industry trends first.
-Products need to be moved across America and companies use every venue possible to ship their freight, but none more than through truck freight.
+Thousands of products need to be moved across America and companies use every venue possible to ship their freight, but none more than through truck freight.
 The trucking industry produced $726.4 billion in revenue for 2015 and freight tonnage has increased since.
 Freight is hauled by truck drivers but moved by freight brokers.
 Here’s how you can become a freight broker and enjoy a piece of the lucrative pie.

 There are a couple routes you can choose to become a freight broker.
 The easiest way to start is to get hired by an established freight broker company.
 There you will fall under their insurance and use their capital as well as being provided training about the trucking industry.
 If you’ve already done this and have the necessary capital, this is where you would be registering your business with the local licensing department.
 Once you register your LLC you will receive your Tax ID Number from the IRS.